Changes are coming to Windows 10 with the release of version 1903 that affect everyday users and IT decision makers. Here's what you need to know.

 Development of Windows 10 is a continuous process—while previous versions of Windows received service packs or point releases that served primarily as rollups of Windows Update security patches, Windows 10 receives feature updates on an approximately six month cadence.
 These updates bring significant user-facing changes, as well as changes to enterprise features.

 Windows 10 version 1903 (also called 19H1) was made available to the Release Preview ring of the Windows Insider Program on April 8, 2019, and was added to the MSDN download catalog on April 18, 2019.
-General availability for consumers is expected in May 2019, though a firm release date has not been announced.
+Microsoft announced general availability for consumers, and commenced rollouts via Windows Update, on May 21, 2019.
+Microsoft commenced auto-update of existing Windows 10 installations to version 1903 on July 16, 2019.

 For those wishing to get an early look at the new version, check out TechRepublic's guide to getting Windows 10 version 1903 early, likewise, those wishing to defer an upgrade should check out the guide to delaying installation of Windows 10 version 1903.